joe-dipilato/jcode/docs/startover/README.md

 # An Assignment operation followed by an indent, simply assigns the result of the indented sequence,
 # just as if the block was on the same line.
 # indentres is assigned to the value: 3
+# The statements are evaluated in the following order: 1 (true), 5, 3

 indentres2=
   3